-How to make Efficient Observations

-Undertaking and the Utility of Observational Research

-- 5. Journal of School Health (September 2017) Lorenz K.A. et al. Developing the System for Observing Behavioural Ecology for Youth in Schools - 6.
-The British Journal of Psychiatry (January 2018) 174, 254-258 Pauk Swamidhas Sudhakar Russell et al. Family interventions for intellectually disabled children: A Randomised Controlled Trial.
+How to make Efficient Observations Undertaking and the Utility of Observational Research Readings for the week: 5.Journal of School Health (September 2017) Lorenz K.A. et al. Developing the System for Observing Behavioural Ecology for Youth in Schools 6.The British Journal of Psychiatry (January 2018)174, 254-258 Pauk Swamidhas Sudhakar Russell et al. Family interventions for intellectually disabled children: A Randomised Controlled Trial.